 Beware, Milkweed Contains Dangerous Toxins

 According to the United States Department of Agriculture (USDA), farm animals are the most common victims of milkweed.
 Livestock such as sheep, cattle and horses may consume the plant during times when quality forage is scarce.
-If you’re a rancher, take care in removing milkweed around your land to protect your flock.24
+If you’re a rancher, remove milkweed around your land to protect your flock or herd.25

 To make milkweed safe for human consumption, it needs to be boiled in hot water several times (make sure to discard the used water) before it can be cooked.
-In the recipe above, you’ll notice that the procedure follows this safety measure.
-Boiling removes the water-soluble toxins, making the plant safe for eating.25 But if you experience any of the symptoms mentioned above after eating milkweed (even if prepared correctly), stop and visit a doctor immediately.
+The recipe above follows this safety measure.
+Boiling removes the water-soluble toxins, making the plant safe for eating.26 But if you experience any of the symptoms mentioned above after eating milkweed (even if prepared correctly), stop and visit a doctor immediately.

 Adding milkweed to your regular diet can be beneficial to your health.
 Just make sure to boil the plant properly several times, and don’t forget to discard the water you used before repeating the process.
 As long as you follow this precaution, milkweed should be safe to consume.